-1.2.7.
+1.2.6.
 The Group may not be able to successfully introduce new or modified services or respond to technological developments

-The television, radio, telecommunications and fibre services industries are characterised by the following factors:
+The television, radio telecommunications and connectivity industries are characterised by the following factors:

-- rapid and significant technological change; - changes in usage patterns and customer needs and priorities;

-- the frequent introduction of new products and services or the upgrading of existing products and services in connection with new technologies; and - the introduction of new industry standards and practices that makes current company technologies and systems obsolete.
+- rapid and significant technological change; - changes in usage patterns and customer needs and priorities; - the frequent introduction of new products and services or the upgrading of existing products and services in connection with new technologies; and - the introduction of new industry standards and practices that makes current company technologies and systems obsolete.